elunna/nerfhack-changelog/README.md

   * if you are a healer, double the entire above sum
   * Add all of the following for the time out reduction roll (or "troll").
   * For each afflication, we roll d(troll) for the amount reduced.
+* Regardless of any of the above, there is always a 1 in 20 chance of completely curing a condition.
 * Applying a unihorn can also exercise your unihorn skill.

 Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.